fraoustin/flask-logmanager/README.rst

 Manage level log of your flask application

-Generate one logger by rule
+Generate one logger by rule and add REST api for manager each logger

 Installation